Blueface

-Johnathan Jamall Porter (born January 20, 1997), known professionally as Blueface, is an American rapper.
+Johnathan Michael Porter (born January 20, 1997), known professionally as Blueface, is an American rapper and professional boxer.
 In October 2018, after releasing the music video for his song "Respect My Cryppin'", he became a viral meme due to his offbeat style of rapping.
-The following month, he was signed to Cash Money West, the West Coast branch of Birdman's Cash Money Records label.
+The following month, he signed with Cash Money West, the California branch of Birdman's Cash Money Records label.

-His 2018 single, "Thotiana", became a sleeper hit the following year, peaking at number eight on the Billboard Hot 100 and spawning remixes with Cardi B and YG.
+His 2018 single, "Thotiana", became a "sleeper hit" the following year, peaking at number eight on the Billboard Hot 100 and spawning two remixes: one with Cardi B and another with YG.
 His debut studio album, Find the Beat (2020), sustained long-term delays, and was met with lukewarm critical and commercial reception.

 Early life

-Johnathan Jamall Porter was born on January 20, 1997, in Los Angeles, California.
+Johnathan Michael Porter was born on January 20, 1997, in Los Angeles, California.
 He grew up in Mid-City in central Los Angeles and attended multiple elementary schools.
 He initially lived with his mother in Santa Clarita Valley, and some years later settled in Oakland with his father.